uselagoon/lagoon/docs/applications/ruby.md

 ## Introduction

-We provide images for Ruby 3.0 and above, built on top of the official Ruby alpine docker images.
+We provide images for Ruby 3.0 and above, built on top of the official Ruby alpine Docker images.

 Below we assume that you're attempting to get a Rails app deployed on Lagoon, although most of the details described are really framework neutral.